-The Menlo Park Police Department demands the highest level of professionalism from its employees.
+Menlo Park's police department demands the highest level of professionalism from its employees.
 We maintain that employee contact with the public should inspire respect and generate cooperation and approval from the public we serve.

-The Menlo Park Police Department strives to provide the best possible police services.
-For more than 80 years, our department has worked hard every day to protect those who live, work and visit the City of Menlo Park.
+The department strives to provide the best possible police services.
+For more than 80 years, our department has worked hard every day to protect those who live, work and visit Menlo Park.
 We achieve this through crime suppression and problem solving, crime analysis and development of crime prevention strategies.

-The ideal candidates will exemplify the highest level of professionalism and interest in community service, while understanding their duty to carry out law enforcement activities; display a cooperative spirit and inspire others; show commitment to professional development; and emanate pride, dedication, and passion for protecting lives and property of those who live, work, and visit the City of Menlo Park.
+The ideal candidates will exemplify the highest level of professionalism and interest in community service, while understanding their duty to carry out law enforcement activities; display a cooperative spirit and inspire others; show commitment to professional development; and emanate pride, dedication, and passion for protecting lives and property of those who live, work and visit our community.

-- Must be at least twenty and one half (20.5) years of age at time of appointment.
+- Must be at least 20.5 years of age at time of appointment.

 - Graduation from high school or equivalent.
 Additional education at the college level is preferred.